 Most malware these days is produced for profit, and ransomware is a good example of that.
 Ransomware doesn’t want to crash your computer and delete your files just to cause you trouble.
 It wants to take something hostage and get a quick payment from you.

 So why is it called “antivirus software” anyway?
 Well, most people continue to consider the word “virus” synonymous with malware as a whole.
-Antivirus software doesn’t just protect against viruses, but against all types of malware.
-It may be more accurately referred to as “antimalware” or “security” software.
+Antivirus software doesn’t just protect against viruses, but against many types of malware—except, sometimes “potentially unwanted programs”, which are not always harmful, but are almost always a nuiscance.
+Usually these require separate software to combat.